Russia banned from 2018 Winter Olympics over doping - Capital Sports

 That has fuelled speculation that Moscow would instruct its athletes to boycott the compromise solution decided by the IOC.

-“An Olympic boycott has never achieved anything,” Bach said, insisting that given the window left open for clean athletes to compete, a boycott was unnecessary.
+“An Olympic boycott has never achieved anything,” Bach said, insisting that given the window left open for clean athletes to compete, a boycott was unwarranted.

-Speaking to Russian TV, the president of Russia’s Bobsleigh Federation, Alexander Zubkov said: “This is humiliation.
-This is a punch in the stomach.”

-Russia have been stripped of 11 of their 33 Sochi medals for cheating, meaning they have lost their position at the top of the medals table to Norway.

 Comments